- Reaction schemes can be created by operations that are similar to using a drawing tool

 - Reaction schemes can be created that contain a combination of the mass action law and the steady-state approximations of enzyme kinetics

-Reaction scheme can be created that combine detailed models based on the mass action law along with the steady-state approximations of enzyme kinetics such as Michaelis-Menten equation.
+Reaction schemes can be created that combine detailed models based on the mass action law along with the steady-state approximations of enzyme kinetics such as Michaelis–Menten equation.
 The major steady-state approximations of enzyme kinetics are provided as standard reaction step symbols.

 - Automatic derivation of mass balance equations and automatic simulation